 How to get there: Drive 200km south of Townsville

 This well-kept secret is a serene and ‘untouristy’ beach close to Bowen.
+It’s also one of the best 4WD beach trips that we can recommend you.
 Featuring a cluster of granite outcrops, pristine white sand and coral reefs, it has unforgettable views of Gloucester Island.

 Location: North Stradbroke Island